qwertie/learn-react/docs/tutorial-2.md

 If you haven't done so yet, create an empty folder for your app and open a terminal window in that folder.

 In the terminal, run `npm init`. `npm init` will ask you some questions in order to produce `package.json`.
+Leave a field blank to accept the default suggestion.

 I wanted to make a small educational app to draw some graphs demonstrating how climate science explains the 20th century temperature record.
 So I called my app climate-app: